vaishakhanil/bluewateranglers/README.md

 4. Setup the Display of the table after reading the database - done
 5. Setup the admin Edit part
 6. Search Feature
-7. Feature to save as excel and open in excel
+7. Feature to save as excel and open in excel - done
-8. Generate Reports
+8. Generate Reports - done
 9. Load all 800 records and tables

+TODO: 1.
+FIX THE TABLE & TANK 2.
+FIX THE EDIT & SAVE 3.
+SEARCH FEATURE 4.
+PYTHON BACKUPS

     {/\*
     DATE